joereynolds/the-check-republic/README.md

 - X11 Window System - This is the default on Ubuntu and most other distributions so you should be fine here
+- `dunst` (or another notification server) - This is used to display notifications from notification programs like `notify-send`
 - `notify-send` - This is the default program to send notifications to on Ubuntu